LLNL/axom/src/docs/sphinx/dev_guide/updating_tpls.rst

 * Axom specific Spack package files live under ``axom/scripts/spack/packages``.
 These override the package files in Spack's repository under ``var/spack/repos/builtin/packages``.
-  We try to minimize these, but we often have to alter the existing Spack packages to: apply fixes before pushing them up to Spack proper, or alter recipes in ways that are Axom specific.
+  We try to minimize these, but we often have to alter the existing Spack packages to apply fixes before pushing them up to Spack proper or alter recipes in ways that are Axom specific.
-  Such overrides do not happen at the Spack level, but at the next level, Uberenv described below.
+  Such overrides do not happen at the Spack level, but at the next level, Uberenv, described below.

 * More detailed information about Spack can be found in the